 Air Walls can be selected from the Building Elements.
-Simply pick from the drop down next to Walls.
+Simply pick from the drop-down next to Walls.
 Once active you can draw Air Walls in the same as Walls.
 Be sure to utilize snaps to help keep everything square.
-Walls (Interior or Exterior) can be changed into Air Walls by selecting from wall type drop down in the properties panel.
+Walls (Interior or Exterior) can be changed into Air Walls by selecting from the wall type drop-down in the properties panel.

 How does an Air Wall impact analysis?